 Since playing around on GarageBand in high school, I have loved working in audio and trying to approximate the sounds of classic records.
 In those days I would record and mix my friends' music.
 I'm incredibly fortunate to now get to do this professionally.

-I am passionate about home recording and the power indie musicians have thanks to modern technology.
-And with my tools and know-how, I can to help you get your home recording sounding ready for distribution to Spotify and elsewhere.
+I am passionate about home recording and the capabilities indie musicians now have thanks to modern technology.
+With my tools and know-how, I can to help you get your home recording sounding ready for distribution to Spotify and elsewhere.

 I love getting others' music heard, and I love working with songwriters especially.
 Though I have a soft spot for folk music, I also have clients I work with in the rock and pop genres.